 - Demonstrations in Malawi can be spontaneous and attract large crowds.
 You should avoid all demonstrations and large public gatherings.
 If you are in an area where demonstrations are occurring you should leave, if it is safe to do so.

-- There was severe flooding in many districts in the Southern Province in January 2015.
-The districts of Chikwawa, Nsanje and Phalombe suffered damage to infrastructure.
+- There was flooding in parts of the Northern and Central regions of Malawi in April 2016, resulting in damage to road networks in affected districts.
 Travellers should take care in these areas, follow the advice of local authorities and monitor local news and weather forecasts when making travel plans.
+See Additional information.

 - Shortages of petrol and diesel have occurred in Malawi, resulting in long queues at fuel stations.
 Travellers to Malawi should be aware of these difficulties when planning to hire vehicles or travel by road to and from Malawi.